 See our city and its most famous buildings in a new way, and meet the experts that make all the difference.
 We host events for our members throughout the year, and you’ll find information on the latest one here.

 As the conservation work to North Bridge approaches an important milestone, Adam Wilkinson, Director of Edinburgh World Heritage will give a new lecture on the background and significance of the original North Bridge, the development of the first New Town, and share some recent exciting archaeological discoveries.

-This lecture is scheduled for 6pm, Thursday 12 September 2019 (TBC).
+This lecture is scheduled for Thursday 5 September 2019.
 Booking details to follow in due course.

 Following on from her successful ‘Strike for Freedom’ exhibition on the anti-slavery author and freedom fighter Frederick Douglass at the National Library of Scotland, Professor Celeste-Marie Bernier will share her fascinating research on the history of nineteenth-century African American authors and activists in Edinburgh.
 Until now the stories and activities of this grass-roots movement have received little attention, and this unique lecture will provide a fresh insight into this untold aspect of our city’s revolutionary and radical history.

 Professor Bernier is Personal Chair in English Literature and Professor of Black Studies at the University of Edinburgh.